 The proposal submission system automatically generates a confirmation email for all proposals.
-PLEASE NOTE: The confirmation emails are sent from the CADMIUMCD system not from the AAS webserver.
-You may need to adjust your email filters to accept emails from conferenceabstracts.com or
+PLEASE NOTE: The confirmation emails are sent from the CONFEX system not from the AAS webserver.
+PLEASE CHECK YOUR SPAM.
+You may need to adjust your email filters to accept emails from firstname.lastname@example.org.

 Individual Paper Proposals